 Ultrasound Guided Embryo Transfer: A Must!

-Today all embryo transfers should in my opinion be performed under direct ultrasound guidance to ensure proper placement in the uterine cavity.
-All other factors being equal, such practice, properly conducted, will significantly enhanced embryo implantation and pregnancy rates.
+Embryo transfers should, in our opinion, be performed under direct abdominal ultrasound guidance to ensure proper placement in the uterine cavity.
+All other factors being equal, such practice, properly conducted, will significantly enhance embryo implantation and pregnancy rates.

 Optimal Bladder filling to promote visualization:

 It is important that the woman be as relaxed as possible during the embryo transfer because many of the hormones that are released during times of stress, such as adrenalin, can cause the uterus to contract.
-Accordingly, we offer our patients, an oral tranquilizer (usually 5mg of oral diazepam or Valium) taken about a half hour prior to the embryo transfer, to relax the woman and reduce apprehension
+Accordingly we offer our patients who are prone to high stress levels an oral tranquilizer (e.g. Valium) to take about a half hour prior to the embryo transfer, to reduce apprehension.

 Some IVF programs believe that imagery helps the woman relax and feel positive about the process and in the process reduce the stress level.
 In such a program a counselor and/or clinical coordinator may help the woman focus on visual imagery for a few minutes immediately prior to embryo transfer so as to enhance her relaxation.